tulliasbarrato/Sito-Tullia/content/work/cv.md

 -----------

 - *Reviewer* for The Astrophysical Journal (ApJ) and the Monthly Notices of the Royal Astronomical Society (MNRAS)
+- *Scientific Assistant* at the ESO Observing Programmes Committee P94 and P93
+- *Studentship* at the European Southern Observatory, during the last year of the Ph.D. studies
+- *Stages* at the Brera Observatory (INAF-OAB) in Merate, to work on both my Bachelor and my Master Theses.
 - *Co-supervisor* of University students for their final Theses:
   * Samuele Campitiello (Master Degree)
-  * Matteo Hakeem Kushoro (Bachelor Degree)
+  * Matteo Hakeem Kushoro (Bachelor Degree - Thesis discussed in July 2016)
   * Denny Zanchi (Bachelor Degree - Thesis discussed in February 2016)
-- *Scientific Assistant* at the ESO OPC P94 and P93
-- *Studentship* at the European Southern Observatory, during the last year of the Ph.D. studies
-- *Stages* at the Brera Observatory (INAF-OAB) in Merate, to work on both my Bachelor and my Master Theses.
+- **Outreach Activities**:
+  * Organizer of a stand on Gravitational Waves at 2016 European Researchers Night event [MEETmeTONIGHT](http://www.meetmetonight.it/), in Milan
+  * Various talks in high schools focused on different Astrophysics topics
+  * Organizer of a stand on Space Physics at 2015 European Researchers Night event MEETmeTONIGHT, in Milan

 Computer Skills
 ---------------